 Guaranteed Analysis Changes:

-In general, the guaranteed analysis didn’t change very much, but as expected, the Phosphorus and calcium levels increased.
-Including chicken, turkey, and fish with their bones, will obviously increase the level of these minerals.
-Phosphorus level went from 0.1% to 1.0% min.
-This increase of 0.9% is pretty big considering we are talking about the minimum guaranteed.
+In general, the guaranteed analysis didn’t change very much, but the calcium level increased.
+Including chicken, turkey, and fish with their bones, will obviously increase the level of this mineral.
 Calcium increased from 1.2% to 1.4%.
-I will stay on the fence on the Phosphorus increase.
-To me, it’s too much.

 Analysis of the First 5 Ingredients of Orijen Original Cat